NatronGitHub/Natron/Documentation/source/plugins/net.sf.openfx.FrameRange.rst

 |pluginIcon|

-*This documentation is for version 1.0 of FrameRange.*
+*This documentation is for version 1.0 of FrameRange (net.sf.openfx.FrameRange).*

 Description
 -----------